vongohren/personal-website/content/posts/how-i-put-a-process-on-life.md

 ## What change was needed

 To be able to make a real change, I realized that I had to dedicate time to find a solution that would work for the long haul.
 I was on a mission to find the ONE flexible platform that exists on all devices, so that my thoughts, notes, likes, videos, and articles could be collected in no time!

-To be able to make a real change, I realized that I had to dedicate time to find a solution that would work for the long haul.
-I was on a mission to find the ONE flexible platform that exists on all devices, so that my thoughts, notes, likes, videos, and articles could be collected in no time!

 I wanted to go from the chaos on the left to the process on the right!